uyentrannn/personal-website/README.md

 # PersonalWebsite

 👋 Hi, I’m @uyentrannn
 👀 I’m interested in ...
-🌱 I’m currently learning ...
+Building legos, gym and fitness, reading, netflix 🌱 I’m currently learning ...
+Angular and Salesforce
 💞️ I’m looking to collaborate on ...
-📫 How to reach me ...
+Projects that help women build confidence 📫 How to reach me ...
+Preferrably email

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.